alexapostolu/night/README.md

 **Progress Updates**

 I just got done with `v2.4-beta`, which is a release about user input.
 Now, I'm working on `v3.0`, which will be the first non-beta release!
+You can check the `v3` branch too see my progres on it so far.

 Here's a list of all the future relases I have planned: